patrickfan/GenAI4UQ/README.md

 # Below are three illustrative examples demonstrating its capabilities:

 ## Example 1: Bimodal Function Calibration
-We calibrate input parameter x given y:  `y = x² + θ`, where `θ` represents random perturbations, and quantify the associated uncertainty of input paramter x.
+We calibrate input parameter x given y:  `y = x² + θ`, where `θ` represents random perturbations, and quantify the associated uncertainty of input parameter x.

 ### Instructions
 1. In the config.py, modify the following: